10up/animation-best-practices/README.md

 # 10up Animation Best Practices

-This repository houses the source code for the 10up Animation Best Practices website (TBD).
+This repository houses the source code for the [10up Animation Best Practices website](https://10up.github.io/animation-best-practices).

 The content of this site is grouped into three different sections: Examples, Resources, and Guides.